kubernetes/website/content/en/docs/tasks/administer-cluster/out-of-resource.md

 to be scheduled by Kubernetes.

 ### Eviction Signals

-The `kubelet` supports eviction decisions based on the signals described in the following table.
+https://twitter.com/MGWVc he `kubelet` supports eviction decisions based on the signals described in the following table.
 The value of each signal is described in the Description column, which is based on the `kubelet` summary API.